2011 West Bengal Legislative Assembly election: Academia

 Sabyasachi Basu Roy Choudhury of the Calcutta Research Group said that the election was "the most dramatic reversal of fortunes in Bengal's history...The anti-left mass got a powerful leader in Mamata Banerjee and she started to reach out to the floating voters, issue by issue.
 That explains why the tide has turned against the communists...Bengal's communism was unique in that it grew among the people not through armed revolution.
 This was a party that grew by consensus by carrying with them all sections of the middle class, rural and urban poor - even the gentry.
 But somewhere down the line, the arrogance of power led them to adopt narrow, sectarian politics and that is their undoing now."

 Pradip Bose said of the results reasons that: "How could a communist government ask the police to fire on peasants as they did in Nandigram to set up a chemical industry.
 That has eroded their support amongst the rural poor and Mamata Banerji has gained by leading campaigns against the acquisitions."
 But according to the latest CBI reports, the then C.M.
 Buddhadev Bhattacharya was awarded a clean-chit for falsely-held allegations of Nandigram police firing against him and his party.
 Economist Bibek Debroy said that "The Communists were functioning within the parameters of Indian democracy but they tried to create a party whereby they could control all segments of Bengali society.
 They are paying dearly for their obsession for control because the fiercely independent Bengali middle class would take it no more."
 Ranabir Sammadar said that: "Within thirteen years of breaking away from the Congress and forming her Trinmool Congress, she has marginalized the Congress in Bengal as much as the communists now.
 That's a major achievement."
 Paula Banerji said of the win that it was a "demonstration of the political power of the Bengali women.
 Now Banerjee has done 'a Hasina' in our state. (sic) Both the Bengals will now be ruled by women and in Bangladesh, even the main opposition leader is a woman.
 The communists don't have a female leader of Banerji's stature and unless they find one, they cannot take her on."

 Analysis

-The election result was read as having a significant impact on the national political scene.
+The election result was read as having a significant impact on the national political scene as it effectively destroyed the importance of the CPI(M) in national politics.

 The election marked the defeat of the 34-year rule of the CPI (M) government, thereby marking an end to the world's longest-serving democratically elected communist government.